-1. Letter of Transmittal
+1. Letter of Transmittal (1 page)

-This letter will summarize in a brief and concise manner the Offeror's understanding of the scope of services as outlined in this RFP, and make a commitment to perform the work in a timely manner.
-The letter should name all of the persons authorized to make representations for the organization.
-The Letter of Transmittal shall be signed by a representative who is authorized to contractually bind the organization and include the representative's title or authority.
-The letter should not exceed one page in length.
+This letter will summarize in a brief and concise manner the Applicant's understanding of the scope of services as outlined in this RFP, information about important program partners, if any, and make a commitment to perform the work in a timely manner.
+The letter should name all of the persons authorized to make representations for the organization, noting Legal name, registered address, and "Remit to" mailing address, if different from registered address.
+The Letter of Transmittal shall be signed by a representative who is authorized to contractually bind the organization and include the representative's title or authority, and include telephone number(s) and email address.